OpenClassrooms-Student-Center/community/content/students/claire.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Apprendre un nouveau métier et sortir de ma zone de confort.
+objective: Apprendre un nouveau métier
-short_description: J'aime lire, apprendre, rire, partager, manger, voyager, découvrir...
+short_description: "Vis comme si tu devais mourir demain.
+Apprends comme si tu devais vivre toujours."
+Gandhi

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students
 description:
-   Je souhaite contribuer aux avancées technologiques dans le secteur de la santé, notamment dans le développement d'application médicale.
+   Je souhaite m'orienter, à terme, dans le developpement d'application médicale.

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png